 QUICK TIPS TO REMEMBER

 Other than flying which is pricey, overnight buses are the most popular ($15 for a 9-hour bus), trains are a bit tricky.
-You cannot book a ticket online, but you cannot make sure that you get the ticket that you want if you show up in the station and ready to go.

 So, get up early, head to the train station and get your ticket.
 Trains are a lot slower than buses, they are also uncomfortable and cramped.
 However, it is highly recommended if you want to experience it and blend in with the locals.